-Healthcare Providers Unprepared to Treat Adults with Autism
+Healthcare Providers Unprepared to Treat Autistic Adults

 It is estimated that nearly a half million youth with autism will enter adulthood over the next decade.
 As children with autism become adults their primary medical care will move from pediatrics to adult medicine.
 A survey by the Autism Research Program at Kaiser Permanente Northern California found that many healthcare providers are ill prepared to treat adults on the autism spectrum.
 The findings were reported at the International Meeting for Autism Research in Salt Lake City, Utah.